universal-packages/universal-token-registry/README.md

 #### **`register(subject: Object, category?: String)`**

+#### **`register(token: string, subject: Object, category?: String)`**

 Registers a new data subject under a newly generated token and returns that new token, a category can optionally be passed to group the registered data subjects later.
+If a token is passed it will be used instead of generating a new one (useful to update a subject).

 ```js
 const token = await registry.register({ id: 4 })